DistrictDataLabs/cultivar/docs/docker.md

     alias dc='docker-compose'

-2. Running manage.py via docker-compose is a bit a bit long also.
+2. Running manage.py via docker-compose is a bit long also.
 Create a local bash script to wrap the long command into a *short* command that works similarly:

     Create a bash script named 'manage'